Review Analysis Conclusion

 For peristomal skin, sting-free and alcohol-free formulas are not just marketing language.
 The skin around a stoma is often more reactive than skin elsewhere on the body, and alcohol-based removers can cause burning, redness, and micro-tears that compromise the next adhesion.
 Most of the top-rated options in this category are explicitly sting-free and alcohol-free, and several are also acetone-free.
 If you have a history of contact dermatitis, look for wipes or sprays that emphasize sensitive-skin testing and avoid added fragrance.

-Sizing, Count, and current Amazon listing detail Per Change
+Sizing, Count, and cost per Change

 Adhesive removers are a recurring supply, so pack size matters.
 A 50-count box of standard wipes is a common baseline and typically lasts several weeks for a once-or-twice-weekly changer.
-Bulk 100-count boxes from brands like Medline and Livaclean Health can meaningfully reduce current Amazon listing detail per wipe, though the individual wipes are often smaller.
+Bulk 100-count boxes from brands like Medline and Livaclean Health can meaningfully reduce cost per wipe, though the individual wipes are often smaller.
 Large-format wipes, such as the 5x7 inch Safe n’ Simple sheets, cover more surface area per wipe and can be more efficient if you routinely remove full barriers or large dressings.
 Sprays are sold by bottle size, usually 1.7 oz to 8 oz, and the larger bottles tend to be the better long-term value if you change pouches often.

 Compatibility With Barriers and Skin Prep